 Occupation: Goldman Sachs (1.5 years), international gaming company (3 years), Blizzard Entertainment producer (3 years), founder of own game company (3.5 years) before it shut down, founded another game company (4 years) but its game is still in beta.

 Thoughts: I went to middle school with him and thought he was a great guy.
 His parents were wealthy and he was super smart.
-He had a great gig at Blizzard, the producer of the mega hit game War of Warcraft.
+He had a great gig at Blizzard, the producer of the mega hit game World of Warcraft.
 He could have stayed and got paid extremely well.
 But he decided to go the entrepreneurial route, which is always admirable.
 Because his family is wealthy, he can afford to go for seven years without making much money.
 This is one of the key competitive advantages of the wealthy, being able to take risks without financial ruin.
 But frankly, it’s a disappointment that after almost four years, his game is a bust.
 Being an entrepreneur is not for the faint of heart.

 Overall Harvard Alumni Snapshot